 I’m also a sucker for fusing flavors from different culinary background (East meets West kinda thing to make the story short.
 Or they call that food mashup?
 Anyway, You get it!).
 I used almost the same ingredients I did with my Super Simple Spicy Tangy Noodles.
 I used Sambal Oelek (pronounced as: oo-lurk) this round.
 Oelek (Ulek in modern writing) means to grind.
 Traditionally, most sambal and sauces or grind using mortar and pestle in Indonesia.
 I use food processor (because I can and because I’m lazy).
 So, the Sambal Oelek adds some extra kick of spicyness to the squash.
 You can totally skip this if you don’t want it spicy.
 My kids can tolerate a little bit of spicyness, but I don’t make it too spicy for their portions either.

-- Preheat your oven to 375 F. Use a knife to piece the squash sparingly all over.
+- Preheat your oven to 400 F (204 C).
+Use a knife to piece the squash sparingly all over.
 Place this on a baking sheet lined with aluminum foil.
 When oven is ready, place it inside the oven, 3rd rack from the top.
-Let it bake for about 50 minutes to one hour.
+Let it bake for about 50 minutes.
 The squash should be somewhat a bit soft to the touch when it's cooked.
 I like it not to be too soft (so it feels like as if I'm eating "real" spaghetti)

 - Meanwhile, place all the ingredients for the sauce (except for sesame seeds) in a large mixing bowl.
 Stir to mix everything and set aside